-(3) Internal Controls Committee
+(4) Internal Controls Committee

-This committee is chaired by the Group CEO Koji Nagai, any person(s) designated by the Group CEO, an Audit Committee member Noriaki Shimazaki elected by the Audit Committee, and a Director Hisato Miyashita elected by the Board of Directors.
-The Internal Controls Committee deliberates and decides upon matters concerning basic framework for evaluating internal control with respect to the Nomura Group's business, and matters related to the promotion of proper corporate behavior throughout the Nomura Group.
+This Committee is chaired by the Group CEO Kentaro Okuda, and also consists of person(s) designated by the Group CEO, Audit Committee member Noriaki Shimazaki elected by the Audit Committee, and Director Hisato Miyashita elected by the Board of Directors.
+The Internal Controls Committee carries out deliberations and makes determinations concerning basic matters regarding the maintenance and assessment of internal control with respect to the Nomura Group's business and matters regarding the Nomura Group's promotion of proper corporate behavior.